Billy is a long-time skateboarder who shares tips on learning how to skateboard, building skate obstacles, and more.

 6. Attach the Steel Bottom

-If everything was constructed properly, there should just enough room for a 4 ft. x 10 in. piece of steel threshold.
+If everything was constructed properly, there should be just enough room for a 4 ft. x 10 in. piece of steel threshold.

 What I've done instead is use an old sign I had lying around for the bottom piece.
 It works but it's obviously not as pretty as getting a piece that fits entirely.